onfido/onfido-sdk-ui/README.md

   The SDK can also be displayed in a custom language by passing an object containing the locale tag and the custom phrases.
   The object should include the following keys:
   - `locale`: A locale tag.
 This is **required** when providing phrases for an unsupported language.
     You can also use this to partially customise the strings of a supported language (e.g. Spanish), by passing a supported language locale tag (e.g. `es_ES`).
-For missing keys, the valuew will be displayed in the language specified within the locale tag if supported, otherwise they will be displayed in English.
+For missing keys, the value will be displayed in the language specified within the locale tag if supported, otherwise they will be displayed in English.
     The locale tag is also used to override the language of the SMS body for the cross device feature.
 This feature is owned by Onfido and is currently only supporting English and Spanish.

   - `phrases` (required) : An object containing the keys you want to override and the new values.
 The keys can be found in [`src/locales/en_US/en_US.json`](src/locales/en_US/en_US.json).
 They can be passed as a nested object or as a string using the dot notation for nested values.
 See the examples below.